SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 					 options={'disp' : True})
 ```

 In the case where the model is a single scalar valued function, the Jacobian reduces to the gradient.
 This Jacobian is passed to the minimize function through the jac parameter as shown in this function call.
 The actual function we wish to minimize is the first argument to the minimize function.
 The constraints are passed to the constraints variable as a list of constraint dictionaries or objects.
-In addition, there is also the optional options parameter which advanced users can use to customize things like what is output by the optimizer.
-These optimization algorithms also require an initial guess for the optimization variables for the model or objective function, and this is given by x naught in the function call.
-Let's look at the BFGS algorithm for a concrete example of how to implement an optimization with SciPy.
+In addition, there is also the optional options parameter which advanced users can use to customize things like what is output by the optimizer. **These optimization algorithms also require an initial guess for the optimization variables for the model or objective function, and this is given by x naught in the function call.** Let's look at the `BFGS `algorithm for a concrete example of how to implement an optimization with `SciPy`.

 ---

 ### 2. Objective Function and Jacobian

-Essentially for the BFGS algorithm, we are required to pass in the function pointer to the actual objective function we wish to minimize as well as a function pointer to a function that evaluates the Jacobian of the objective function.
+Essentially for the `BFGS` algorithm, we are required to pass in the function pointer to the actual objective function we wish to minimize as well as a function pointer to a function that evaluates the Jacobian of the objective function.

 ![1565785053775](assets/1565785053775.png)